executablebooks/jupyter-cache/docs/using/cli.md

 $ jcache project --help
 Usage: project [OPTIONS] COMMAND [ARGS]...

-  Commands for creating/interacting with a project of notebooks.
+  Commands for interacting with a project.

 Options:
   --help  Show this message and exit.